saravanan12153/course-notes/week8/day3/README.md

 # Week 8, Day 3

-Today,w e talked a bunch more about testing, specifically integration testing.
+Today, we talked a bunch more about testing, specifically integration testing.

 We also talked about Amazon's S3 service and refile.